Designing a mobile eligibility check for blood donors

 Explain unfamiliar terms

-Provide more detailed reasoning for the eligibility result at the end
+Provide more detailed reasoning for the eligibility results at the end

 Improve terminology to be more descriptive

 The team and I created high-fidelity interactive mockups, which would simulate what the real experience would be like in finding out about one's eligibility.

-1. In the first screen, we are showing the impact and importance of blood donation.
+The first screen shows the importance of blood donation.
 This intends to educate our users about the power of blood donation and encourage them to make an impact.

-2. This screener page collects basic demographic/biological information about the user, such as age, gender, and weight, which can be used to filter out questions that are not applicable to the user.
+This screener page collects basic profile information about the user, such as age, gender, and weight, which can be used to filter out questions that are not applicable to the user.
 This feature would shorten/simplify the overall process.

-4. The last screen demonstrates a feature that clarifies and explains unfamiliar terms, including a Chinese translation implemented throughout the test to help users understand the term better and answer questions confidently and efficiently as they go through the questionnaire.
+This screen shows a feature that clarifies unfamiliar terms, including a Chinese translation to help users understand the term better and answer questions confidently and efficiently on the go.